guoyu07/laratabs/readme.md

 ### Locale

 The locale option will look for the translation in a `tabs.php` file under the current locale.
-The array structure returned from the file should be constructed as follows:
+The array returned from the file should be constructed as follows:

     [
         'some-key'=> [